Difficulty level: Simple

-This is one of the best known traditional origami models, and one of my personal favourites.
-It has that slightly angular feel to it that is typical of a lot of traditional origami models, but it has a striking appearance with strong clean lines and represents the shape of the animal very well.
+This frog is one of the best known traditional origami models, and one of my personal favourites.
+The traditional origami frog has that slightly angular feel to it that is typical of a lot of traditional origami models, but it has a striking appearance with strong clean lines and represents the shape of the animal very well.

-The last step of the instructions calls for the model to be inflated by blowing into the base of it.
+Not surprisingly, you use the frog base as the starting point for this model.
+The last step of the instructions calls for the simple origami frog model to be inflated by blowing into the base of it.
 Once inflated it is possible to make the frog jump lightly by pressing at the bottom of the model.
 While this is quite fun, I prefer not to do this as it spoils the clean shape of the model, and can make the legs splay out oddly if the frog is over-inflated.

-This model is quite forgiving about what paper to use.
+This simple origami frog model is quite forgiving about what paper to use.
 Traditional origami paper is fine, although if you do want to inflate the frog and make it jump, something slightly stiffer might work better.